10cm (band): 2012–2017: 2.0 and 3.0

 The band released 2.0 in 2012.
 The band tried to create an adult-oriented sound that reminds them of the 1960s, that would resemble the vibe of Let It Be by the Beatles, which was widely contrasting to the band's refined production of their debut album.
 Also, while the production on 1.0 was minimalistic, the range of different instruments used on 2.0 increased, and different genres such as modern rock and tango were also explored.
 3.0 was released in 2014, and the vocal parts for Cheol-jong increased compared to the previous albums.

 2017–present: Yoon's departure and future career

-In June 2017, Yoon suddenly announced to departure from the group, which was later revealed to be a decision made by Yoon to not disturb his bandmate Kwon by Yoon's legal troubles related to him smoking Marijuana, which led to 10cm becoming a one-man band.
+In June 2017, Yoon suddenly announced to departure from the group, which was later revealed to be a decision made by Yoon to not disturb his bandmate Kwon by Yoon's legal troubles related to him smoking Marijuana, which led to 10 cm becoming a one-man band.
 In September 2017, the release of 4.0 was announced.

-On February 13, 2025, 10cm signed an exclusive contract with Cam With Us.
+On February 13, 2025, 10 cm signed an exclusive contract with Cam With Us.